 Where there are out-of-zone siblings in the same year level at a school, ballot supervisors must ensure their names are kept together for the ballot process, so if one’s name is drawn the other is automatically accepted too.

-Rarely, if it is in the best interests of a student, the Ministry will direct a school to enrol an out-of-zone student under section 11P of the Education Act.
+Rarely, if it is in the best interests of a student, the Ministry will direct a school to enrol an out-of-zone student under schedule 20, clause 14 of the Act.
 This overrides the home zone requirement.
 Directed enrolments are made by the Ministry only in exceptional circumstances.
 To protect the privacy of students we do not share reasons for directed enrolments.

-For us to approve a directed enrolment, a parent or caregiver must provide specialist medical, psychological or other expert opinion that supports the reasoning a student would be disadvantaged by not attending a particular school, and that no other school can meet their needs.
+For the Ministry to approve a directed enrolment, a parent or caregiver must provide specialist medical, psychological or other expert opinion that supports the reasoning a student would be disadvantaged by not attending a particular school, and that no other school can meet their needs.

 We need to be satisfied that: